CRBS/Panfish/design/TechnicalSpec.md

     Might want to set this on a per cluster basis cause some clusters are slow and others are fast.

-* **CLUSTER.line.stderr.path**
+* **CLUSTER.line.stdout.path**
-    Directory to write the standard error stream for the shadow job.
+    Directory to write the standard out/error stream for the shadow job.
 This output needs to go somewhere and is not relevant to the user so we have it written to a special side directory.

-* **CLUSTER.line.stdout.path**
-    Directory to write the standard output stream for the shadow job.
+The output is merged into a single file to reduce disk IO.

 * **CLUSTER.job.template.dir**
     Directory where job template files for each cluster reside.
 The template files are named with the